washingtonpost/ArcAds/CONTRIBUTING.md

-# How to contribute
+# Contributing to ArcAds

-Welcome to the contribution guide for ArcAds.
 We're happy to have you here!

 Here are some important resources: